Table of Contents

 Each VM_name-00000#.vmdk updates the information about its Parent disk information.
 For example, For the First snapshot, “Redhat-1-000001.vmdk” updated its parentFileNameHint as the actual base disk (actual VMDK file).

-After Second Snapshot , “Redhat-1-000002.vmdk” is updated with the ParentFileNameHint as “Redhat-1-000001.vmdk” which is the disk descriptor file created for snapshot.
-So for Second Snaphot, Parent is first snapshot and for first snapshot, parent is base disk.
+After Second Snapshot, “Redhat-1-000002.vmdk” is updated with the ParentFileNameHint as “Redhat-1-000001.vmdk” which is the disk descriptor file created for the snapshot.
+So for the second Snapshot, Parent is the first snapshot and for the first snapshot, parent is base disk.

 When you checked from the virtual machine properties -> Click on Hard Disk -> you can see the Hard disk is mapped with the latest snapshot disk descriptor (VM_name-00000#.vmdk)

 - State of each virtual disk of the virtual machine is preserved when you take a snapshot of a virtual machine.

 - Virtual Machine stops writing to its VM_name-flat.vmdk file and all the writes will be redirected to delta disk “VM_name-00000#-delta.vmdk.

 - It gets created for each of the flat-vmdk file, when you take the snapshot.
 For example, In the below screenshot, I have VM called “Redhat-1” has 2 VMDK’s (Redhat-1-flat.vmdk & Redhat-1_1-flat.vmdk), After taking first snapshot called “Snap_1”, It has created “Redhat-1-000001-delta.vmdk & Redhat-1_1-000001-flat.vmdk” and after second snapshot “Snap_1”, It created “Redhat-1-000002-delta.vmdk & Redhat-1_1-000002-delta.vmdk“